alphagov/govuk-design-guide/docs/components/components-documentation-template.md

 # Step 3: Input data points according to fields below to the best of your ability.
 Any fields without any data points will not be displayed on the page.

 # Name of the component
 # This is the name of the component (ex.
 Attachment).
-It is required to display the title on the page, in the meta data, and in the left-hand navigation menu.
+It is required to display the title on the page, in the meta data, and in the left-hand navigation menu of the components page.
 title: #Delete this comment before entering the name of the component.

 # Description of the component